tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When you activate this cape, you may fly until you attack or are hit by an attack.
 Most versions of this cape grant flight by transforming into a diaphanous greatcloak that catches unseen updrafts and lifts you up like a leaf on the wind; others just conceal the bat wings you grew when you first put on the cloak.

 **Quirk:** Drawn to bright lights and exposed flames, like a moth.

 ---

+#### Cloak of Anonymity

+While wearing this cloak, you blend in with crowds.
+People ignore you, and overlook anything else that’s strange about you.
+You could be a ten-foot-tall fanged demon who constantly weeps poison, and no-one would look twice when you walked past them in the marketplace.
+The cloak’s magic can’t hide you if you do something out of the ordinary.
+If someone is specifically looking for you, you get a +4 bonus to checks to hide in the crowds.

+**Quirk:** Wants to do whatever common people do.

+>_Note:_ Beware!
+Beware!
+Monsters and demons walk amongst you unseen!
+They wear masks of flesh, or cloak themselves in illusion, so you do not see them as they work their evil.
+I say to you all – you are a slave to devils, and vampires feed on your children, and your soul is meat for the beasts of the hells, and you are blind, blind to all this!
+Only those blessed by the Dark Gods can see the truth!
+Join the Crusade, and the veils will be lifted from your eyes, and you can fight back against the invisible horrors that have ruled you all your life!
+Join us, and see!
+Join us, and fight! - Erach, crazed preacher

+---